SmartlyDressedGames/Unturned-Docs/u3-sdk/faq.rst

 **Q: Is the game "Open Source" now?**

-*Open Source* refers to the `Open Source Initiative <https://opensource.org/>`_'s `definition <https://opensource.org/osd>`_, which the current non-commercial license doesn't meet.
+**A:** *Open Source* refers to the `Open Source Initiative <https://opensource.org/>`_'s `definition <https://opensource.org/osd>`_, which the current non-commercial license doesn't meet.
 Ideally, once we finish another game and are hopefully able to re-acquire certain rights, we'd like to re-license the U3 SDK under the `MIT License <https://opensource.org/license/mit>`_.

+**Q: Do I need a paid Unity license?**

+**A:** At the time of writing (2026-07-02), individuals and hobbyists earning less than $200,000 USD/year from their use of Unity are elligible for a free Unity Personal license.
+That being said, you should review `Unity's terms <https://unity.com/products>`_.

 ----